Dorchester Town F.C.: History

+Having come so close to losing the club in the late eighties, Chairman Peter Aiken and the board realised that the Avenue Ground had begun to outlive its purpose and brokered a deal with Tesco and the landowners, the Duchy of Cornwall, to develop a new stadium for the club.
+Again positioned on Weymouth Avenue, Dorchester moved into the newly constructed Avenue Stadium in 1990 and opened their first league campaign at the stadium with a 3-2 victory over Worcester City, despite having goalkeeper Jeremy Judd sent off early on and having right-back Peter Morrell playing in goal for much of the game.

-The following seasons were a mixture of highs and lows, flirting with relegation on a number of occasions, facing Oxford United in the 1st Round of the FA Cup, reaching the last 16 of the FA Trophy for only the second time, and finishing fourth in the Premier Division in 1997/98.
+The move saw Dorchester establish themselves as a Southern Premier team in the early nineties before Stuart Morgan was introduced as manager in 1993.
+Morgan took the club to sixth in the league in 1994/95, guided Dorchester to the last 16 of the FA Trophy for only the second time in 1996/97, and followed that with a fourth-placed finish in the league in 1997/98.

 In the following seasons, the Magpies were unable to rekindle the same form and, following a number of close shaves at the wrong end of the table, the club was relegated to the Eastern Division at the end of the 2000/01 season, despite a strong FA Cup run culminating in a 3–1 First Round defeat at Wigan Athletic's 25,000 all-seater JJB Stadium.

 Under the guidance of manager Mark Morris, Dorchester's young squad regained their Premier Division status within two years, defeating King's Lynn on the final day of the 2002/03 season to take the Eastern Division title ahead of Eastbourne Borough, having won 16 of their last 17 matches and scoring 114 goals in their 42 league games.
 A season earlier the Magpies had picked up the Southern League Cup for the first time, again defeating King's Lynn in a 4–0 aggregate victory in the final.

 The first season back in the Premier Division was a difficult one but the club reached the end-of-season play-offs, where two fine victories over Bath City and Tiverton Town saw Dorchester become a Conference club for the first time in the newly formed Conference South division.
 A season later the Magpies almost saw further play-off glory, but missed out on another promotion opportunity on the final day of the season, going down 7–3 at Bognor Regis Town.